All Episodes

 Don't fly too close to the sun.

-Evil Knieval jumped 14 buses in 1975.
+Evil Knievel jumped 14 buses in 1975.

 Bubba Blackwell tied that record in 99.

-Then Bubba Blackwell broke the record in 99 by jumping 15 buses, and then Travis Pastrana jumped 16 in 2018.
+Then Bubba Blackwell broke the record in 99 by jumping 15 buses.

-Uh I mean, the really amazing part of this whole story is that at some point someone had to sit down and think to themselves, you know what's a record worth striving for?
+I mean, the really amazing part of this whole story is that at some point, someone had to sit down and think to themselves, you know, it's a record worth striving for most buses we can jump over on a freaking motorcycle.

 And everyone's like, yeah, let's drive for something truly worthwhile.

-And so like him and his buddies, like he must be like the daredevil of his of his friends.
+And so like him and his buddies, like, he must be like the daredevil of his of his friends.

-You know, he's he's the evil Kinevil.
+You know, he's the evil Knievel.

 Like, who came up with that particularly crazy ass feed as being like the gold standard?

-But like at the time, right?
+But like, at the time, right?

 So think about this.

-They're chilling there at the time, Bubba Blackwell has a record for 15 buses from 99, and like Havad and his buddies are like, dude, we can do 22.
+At the time, Bubba Blackwell has a record for 15 buses from 99.

-Like, look, the first record was six for 14, The second record was fifteen.
+Like, look, the first record was 14.

-We can do twenty-two.
+We can do 22.

 If we beat it by seven, it'll take him forever to cross our record.